cclin130/moot_scoring_app/README.md

 # University Moot Competition Scoring Application
-Python application to normalize raw judge scores for moot competitions.

 Moot competitions are a type of public-speaking competition that focuses on legal debate and advocacy.
 In the undergraduate moot court circuit, teams of two students face another pair in a mock-appellate court setting.
 The competition usually consists of one day of randomly-assigned rounds, followed by a second day for the top-ranking teams.